LesleyLai/blog/contents/blog/bilingual_blog/en.md

 };
 ```

-Since `en` is just a plain object, I can also store more interesting data such as jsx objects or even functions as entries:
+Since `en` is just a plain object, I can also store more exciting data such as jsx objects or even functions as entries:

 ```typescript
   all_n_posts: (n: number) => (